Cloudflare Worker

 SettingDescriptionRequireddefault

-TimeoutThe request timeout for the DataDome API, in millisecondsOptional150
+DATADOME_TIMEOUTThe request timeout for the DataDome API, in millisecondsOptional300

-IPs exclusion for server-side detectionWill not send traffic associated to these IPs to DataDomeOptional""
+DATADOME_IP_FILTERINGWill not send server-side traffic associated to these IPs to DataDomeOptionalnull

-Client-side tag URLURL of the JS tag.
-Can be changed to include the tag as a first partyOptionalhttps://js.datadome.co/tags.js
+DATADOME_JS_URLURL of the JS tag.
+Can be changed to include the tag as a first partyOptional'https://js.datadome.co/tags.js'

 Caching policy